arsou2015/arsou2015/README.md

 ## About Me

-I am Arsene, a passionate software engineer based in Nairobi-Kenya.
+I am Arsene, a passionate software engineer based in Bujumbura-Burundi.

 ## 🔭 Currently Working on